Poent/esp-env-sensor/README.md

 ## Supabase Schema Setup

-The firmware sends environmental samples to a `readings` table and operational telemetry to a `device_events` table.
-You can create both tables (and enable inserts using your project's public API key) by executing the SQL below inside the Supabase SQL editor.
+The firmware for the ESP32 sends environmental samples to a `readings` table and operational telemetry to a `device_events` table.
+Once your Supabase account, project, and database are setup you can create both tables (and enable inserts using your project's public API key) by executing the SQL below inside the Supabase SQL editor.
 Re-run the block if you redeploy into a fresh Supabase project.

 ```sql
 -- Enables gen_random_uuid() for the device_events primary key.